Kanzaji/Cat-Downloader/README.md

 Just please, provide some explanation of your code.

 # Testing your build
-If you have Maven setted up properly, just use command `mvn clean compile assemble:single`.
+If you have Maven setted up properly, just use command `mvn clean compile assembly:single`.
 It should create a file with Gson libraries inside.

 ### Created by: Kanzaji